 Patience is a trait associable with trusted breeders.
-Therefore, beware of breeders that only emphasise on selling you the puppy and taking your money from you.
+Therefore, beware of breeders that only emphasize on selling you the puppy and taking your money from you.

 - Availability of exactly the kind of pup that matches your desired description

-Know that in order to sell you a puppy, a money-minded breeder will always assure you that he/she has the perfect puppy for you.
+Know that to sell you a puppy, a money-minded breeder will always assure you that he/she has the perfect puppy for you.

 Do your homework on what traits are inherent in the breed, and which ones simply cannot be found in a dog of this kind.